Kyoto Itinerary for 2 Days- Where to stay, what to do, where to eat!

 Kiyomizu-dera literally translates to Pure Water.
 It is famous for three streams of water that bring health, luck, and love.
 Despite the dense crowds, there is a calming energy.
 The site is surrounded by trees and greenery and cute little stalls nearby add to the Kyoto charm.
 As a listed UNESCO world heritage site it is worth the visit!

+Your Kyoto itinerary is not complete without exploring Gion.
 Most well- known as the Geisha District, take a walk from downtown and admire the traditional teahouses (Ochaya), restaurants, shops and traditional wooden Machiya merchant houses.
 If you’re lucky you might even spot a Geisha!

 Fushimi Inari Taisha